 Originally delivered in National Bus Company poppy red, 761 was to receive the honour of being chosen to carry a special livery to celebrate Queen Elizabeth II’s silver jubilee in 1977 and was duly adorned in silver and blue livery from May 1977 until March 1978.
 A similar treatment was also applied to Bristol RE registration number THL 259H.

-761 was renumbered 827 in November 1982 and was repainted into Metrobus verona green and buttermilk livery before being repainted again into Caldaire West Riding chevron livery.
+Having regained her NBC Poppy Red livery, she was renumbered 827 in November 1982.
+She was later re-painted into Metrobus verona green and buttermilk livery before being repainted again into Caldaire West Riding chevron livery.
 She continued to deliver reliable service until withdrawal in December 1989.

 Her time in regular passenger service was not over and she passed to United Automobile Services the same month and eventually formed part of the Tees & District Transport Company from February 1990 to November 1995.
 Whilst with this operator she received a full strip down and refurbishment.